MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 **Inputs**:

 - The extracted VEE Port folder
-- The project classpath which contains the MicroEJ dependent application classes and resources
-- The Full Qualified Name of the Application main class
 - The folder containing the application configuration (``configuration``)
+- The object file (.o) of the Application

 **Outputs**:

-- The directory in which the Executable file and the build files are generated (``build/executable/application``)
+- The directory in which the Executable file and the build files are generated (``build/application/executable``)
-- The Zip file containing the generated build files (``build/executable/buildFiles.zip``)

 **Module Natures**: